 Tanner whispered in return.
-“I don’t want to wake Tom.
+“I don’t want to wake him.
 I can go to the cafeteria and have a snack and wait there.
 You can call me when he’s awake.”

 “You don’t need to leave, Tanner,” Linda told him.
 “When Tom falls asleep, he doesn’t wake up as long as Paul and I are speaking softly like we are now.”

-Paul Jackson added, “Before he fell asleep, Tom told us what you’ve been doing to help find evidence that would prove the Ealington player hurt him on purpose during your game last Friday.
+Paul Jackson added, “Before he fell asleep, Tom told us what you’ve been doing to help find evidence that would prove the Ealington player hurt him on purpose during your game last Friday, and showed us the video.
 Thank you for what you’ve done.”

 “Maybe you can arrange for the Ealington player, Nick something or other, to apologize to Tom,” Linda said.

-Tanner thought for a few seconds.
-Yeah, that was an excellent idea.
+Tanner thought for a few seconds, and remembered he’d already thought about that.
+It was an excellent idea.
 “Okay, I’ll see what I can do.
 His name is Nick Poulter.”
 He spelled it for her.